 The ROM’s entrance is stair-free and the main foyer is gradually sloped for smooth entry.
 All Museums’ levels are accessible by elevators and chair lifts.
 The Museum’s Visitor Guide & Floor Plan (PDF) is available at the admission desk.

 Accessible washrooms are available on every floor.
 A washroom for assisted toileting purposes is located in the First Aid Room on the Level 1.
 Please ask Security for access.

 A limited number of manual wheelchairs are available at coat check, free of charge, with identification.
 No reservation required.
-The ROM cannot provide an assistance person to push wheelchairs while in the Museum.
+The ROM cannot provide wheelchair escort services to push wheelchairs while in the Museum.
 Please review the ROM Admission Policy for Persons with Disabilities for details.

 Service animals such as guide dogs and hearing dogs are welcome.

 Assistive Communication Technology

 ROM admissions desk offers an Ubi-Duo system, an assistive communication technology that allows real time, face to face communication between a visitor who is deaf and our staff members.